natanfudge/fudgedocs/publish-kotlin-mpp-lib.md

 ![add new package](images/publish-kotlin-mpp-lib/add-new-package.png)
 - Under <b>Name </b> put in the name of the library.
 This should be a lower-case string.
-In this guide we will make publish a library that provides a function that prints "Kotlin is awesome!", so we will call it `kotlin-awesome-printer`.
+In this guide we will publish a library that provides a function that prints "Kotlin is awesome!", so we will call it `kotlin-awesome-printer`.
 - Put in your desired licenses in <b>Licenses</b>.
 - In <b>Version control</b> put in where your code is stored.
 In our example, it will be [https://github.com/natanfudge/KotlinAwesomePrinter](https://github.com/natanfudge/KotlinAwesomePrinter).